 All requests for help should be sent to email@example.com.
-The support call will be directed to the appropriate team who will reply within the terms of IT Services SLA (Service Level Agreement).
+The support call will be directed to the appropriate team who will reply within the terms of IT Services service level agreement.
 Where appropriate, assistance will be sought from WP Engine to resolve an issue.

 It is the owner’s responsibility to maintain content on their site.
-If assistance is required to add or edit content, a support call may be raised to seek help.
+If assistance is required to add or edit content, the owner may raise a support call to seek help.

-There are is provision for basic training for using WordPress.
-If assistance is required, a support call must be raised by emailing firstname.lastname@example.org.
+There is provision for basic training for using WordPress.
+If you require assistance, you should raise a support call by emailing firstname.lastname@example.org.